Visitors are welcome - but must be warned of the tide

 Much of Sunderland Point is part of a designated Site of Special Scientific Interest.

-It always has a remarkable display of birdlife.
+There is always a remarkable display of birdlife.

 We ask you to please…